| |

 Altered Scale

-This is a great scale to use on
+This scale is a great option when playing

 mixolydian scale